thomas444ortiz/thomas444ortiz/README.md

 ### Hi there 👋

 Welcome to my GitHub!
-My name is Thomas, I'm a full stack software engineer with experience across a variety of technologies and languages (JavaScript, TypeScript, Python, C), and have built several web applications with React/ Node.js.
+My name is Thomas, I'm a full stack software engineer with experience across a variety of technologies and languages (JavaScript, TypeScript, Python, C), and have built several web applications / developer tools with React / Node.js.

 ### Highlights
 - 🔭 I cofounded KAT - an open source developer tool designed to help monitor the deprecation status of Kubernetes API's.
 Check out my pinned repositories to see KAT, as well as some other projects I have worked on.